-The Chief Counsel's Office is the Energy Commission's full-service legal office.
-Its attorneys advise the Commission in a myriad of programs under the Commission's jurisdiction, from power-plant licensing and energy forecasting, to developing building and appliance energy efficiency standards, and administrating grants for energy research and development, clean transportation, and renewable energy programs.
-In addition, Chief Counsel's Office attorneys represent the Commission in administrative proceedings before other state agencies and federal agencies, and in judicial proceedings in state and federal court.
+The Chief Counsel's Office is the California Energy Commission's (CEC’s) full-service legal office.
+Its attorneys advise the CEC in a myriad of programs under the CEC’s jurisdiction, from power-plant licensing and energy forecasting, to developing building and appliance energy efficiency standards, and administrating grants for energy research and development, clean transportation, and renewable energy programs.
+In addition, Chief Counsel's Office attorneys represent the CEC in administrative proceedings before other state agencies and federal agencies, and in judicial proceedings in state and federal court.

 The Chief Counsel's Office is organized into four units: (1) Advocacy and Compliance, (2) Hearing and Advisory, (3) Regulatory and Advisory, and (4) Transactions.
 To view descriptions of these units, please visit the Chief Counsel's Office webpage.

-- a cover letter explaining the student's interest in a law clerk position with the Commission,
+- a cover letter explaining the student's interest in a law clerk position with the CEC,

 - a résumé,